 Affordable housing owners/organizations may be applying for CORES Certification to qualify for access to Fannie Mae’s Healthy Housing Rewards™ - Enhanced Resident Services (ERS) financing incentives.

 To qualify for ERS financing incentives, an organization will be required to submit an ERS Property Certification Proposal through the CORES application portal.
 This application asks for detailed information about the property, the profile of the residents, and the applicant’s plan for resident services coordination at the property.
+The ERS Property Certification process takes 2-3 weeks (once CORES receives a complete application that is ready for full scoring).

 If the organization is already CORES certified, then the applicant will log in through the CORES application portal to access the ERS Property Certification Proposal.
 If the organization is not CORES certified, then the applicant must start the process of applying for CORES certification before they can access the ERS Certification proposal through the portal.